 Planning and Communications

-- Identify key personnel responsible for answering the more difficult questions or concerns parents and families may have and who can serve as a resource to others.
+- Identify key personnel responsible for answering more difficult questions or concerns parents and families may have and who can serve as a resource to others.

 Respecting a Student’s Affirmed Gender

 - Be clear about restroom accessibility.
-Allow students to use the bathroom that corresponds to their gender identity.
-Have a restroom available for any student who desires privacy.
+Allow students to use the facilities that correspond with their gender identity.
+Have gender neutral restrooms available for all students who desire privacy for any reason.

-- Provide professional development for all school personnel—teachers, aides, counselors, administrative staff, bus drivers, and cafeteria workers—on strategies to prevent and stop bullying.
-Educate adults in the school about the complexity of gender and the importance of gender inclusive classrooms for all students.
+- Provide professional development for all school personnel—teachers, aides, counselors, administrative staff, bus drivers and cafeteria workers—on strategies to prevent and stop LGBTQ and gender based bullying.

-- Adults in the school need time to practice and be prepared for questions and put-downs on gender with simple phrases to stop gendered teasing and bullying; they need practice intervening when students are limiting each other based on gender stereotypes, and they need to be ready to educate students on why it is wrong or hurtful.
+- Adults in the school need time to practice and be prepared for questions and put-downs on gender with simple phrases to stop gendered teasing and bullying.
+Staff need practice intervening when students are limiting each other based on gender stereotypes, and they need to be ready to educate students on why it is wrong or hurtful.